Leaves are Falling

-I hope that your week has been good and that you enjoy the tips in this week's newsletter.
+I hope you enjoy the tips I've put in this week's newsletter.

 —Allen